-Brigid Boyle is a PhD student specializing in the art and visual culture of nineteenth-century France.
-She graduated summa cum laude from the University of Notre Dame with a double major in Art History and French.
-Her current research focuses on Jean-Léon Gérôme’s representations of black male figures, building on longstanding interests in social constructions of masculinity and race, notions of self/other, and Orientalism.
+Brigid Boyle is a PhD Candidate specializing in the art and visual culture of nineteenth-century France.
+Her dissertation, “Visions of Black Masculinity: Jean-Léon Gérôme and the Orientalist Imaginary,” examines Gérôme’s representations of African soldiers, musicians, laborers, and eunuchs in relation to historical constructions of race and gender.
 Prior to pursuing her doctoral studies, she held curatorial positions at the Nelson-Atkins Museum of Art and the Snite Museum of Art, and participated in excavations in Mursi, Albania.

 Kathleen Pierce is a PhD Candidate whose work considers intersections of art and medicine in France’s Third Republic.
 Her dissertation project, titled “Surface Tension: Skin, Disease, and Visuality in Third Republic France,” examines a broad range of objects—from dermatological illustrations and wax-cast moulages, to public health posters and vanguard painting—to understand relationships between the surface of the modern body and the surface in modern painting in fin-de-siècle France and its colonies.